-PROPO PSAL BOARD'S RECOMMENDATION SEE PAGE 1 To elect the seven directors nominated buthis Proxy Statement to serve until the 2 until their earlier death, removal or resign FOR each director nominee 12 □ Ronald M. □ John E. Lombardi Byom ☐ Celeste A. ☐ James C. Clark ☐ D'Arecca ☐ Sheila A. ☐ Natale S. Hopkins Ricciardi ☐ Dawn M. Zier 2 To ratify the appointment of Pricewaterhoregistered public accounting firm of Pres fiscal year ending March 31, 2024 ⊘ FOR 27 3 To vote on a non-binding resolution to approve the compensation of our named executive officers as disclosed in our Proxy Statement 4 To vote to approve the preferred frequent of our named executive officers every year.
-30
+PROPO DSAL BOARD'S RECOMMENDATION SEE PAGE 1 To elect the seven directors nominated by the Board of Directors and named in this Proxy Statement to serve until the 2024 Annual Meeting of Stockholders or until their earlier death, removal or resignation FOR each director nominee 12 ☐ Ronald M. ☐ John E. ☐ Celeste A. ☐ James C. Lombardi Byom Clark D'Arecca ☐ Sheila A. ☐ Natale S. ☐ Dawn M. Hopkins Ricciardi Zier 2 To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of Prestige Consumer Healthcare Inc. for the fiscal year ending March 31, 2024 ⊘ FOR 27 3 To vote on a non-binding resolution to approve the compensation of our named executive officers as disclosed in our Proxy Statement ⊘ FOR 29 4 To vote to approve the preferred frequency of the advisory vote on compensation of our named executive officers every year, every two years, or every three years EVERY ONE YEAR 30